What kind of help do you need?

 If you urgently need medical help or advice out of hours but it is not a life threatening situation then you can call NHS 111.
 We would also advise that you contact your own GP to make an urgent appointment.
 They will be able to provide on-going treatment and support options and know where to get you the specialist help you need.

 If you aren't already you should register with a GP.
 There are GP practices near University campuses which you could register with: the Student Health Centre on the Streatham Campus, the Heavitree Practice near St Luke’s Campus and the Penryn Surgery on the Penryn Campus.

 The GPs at the Student Health Centres on the Streatham and Penryn campuses can see any student in an emergency even if they are not registered.

-The University’s Employee Assistance Programme (EAP) provides a confidential, impartial advice and support line for staff and PGR students 24 hours a day, 365 days a year; Tel: 0800 174319.
+The University’s Employee Assistance Programme (EAP) provides a confidential, impartial advice and support line for staff and PGR students 24 hours a day, 365 days a year; Tel: 0808 164 0251.
 The service is free for you to access whenever you need.
-You don't need to ask permission from your line manager or supervisor before contacting Care first.
+You don't need to ask permission from your line manager or supervisor before contacting the EAP for support or advice.